belismau/Fake-News-Detection/README.md

 # Fake News Detection
-Web app built with React.js and Node.js which presents a report about Fake News Detection with Logistic Regression, together with the logistic regression model (created with Jupyter Notebook for testing several input news).
+Web app built with React.js and Flask which presents a report about Fake News Detection with Logistic Regression and Ensemble Methods, together with the model (created with Jupyter Notebook for testing several input news).

 ## Installation

-This web app has a client and a server part.
+This web app has a client and a server.
 The client created with React is used to present the website and serve its routes.
-The client side is fetching /handlenews with the user input to send the information to node.js server, which is using the logistic regression model to return a result.
+The client side is fetching /handlenews with the user input to send the information to Flask server, which uses the created model to return a result.

 ### Client

-To run the web app (will run on http://localhost:3000), follow the steps below.
+To run the web app (run it on http://localhost:3000), follow the steps below.

 ```
 $ cd app